CCI-MOC/hil/docs/overview.md

             %virtualized node%
             ]/[ switch's Ethernet ports
             --- connection (virtual or physical)
-            access{X} Denotes that the adjacent port is set to access mode, with vlan #N. trunk Denotes that the adjacent port is set to trunk mode.
+            access{X} Denotes that the adjacent port is set to access mode, with vlan #X. trunk Denotes that the adjacent port is set to trunk mode.